lakshayrastogi/Projects/README.md

 This is in a separate repository on my account, that has been forked form a team member's github.
 It contains a team project for a class that has build a shopping website for a company.
 Languages used include JS/CSS, HTML.

+## Databases Project

+This contains a team project for a class.
+It demonstrates the use of mySQL based querying connected through PHP.
+Languages used include mySQL, PHP, JS/CSS, HTML.